iknowjason/GHOSTSPlayground/README.md

 ### Extra requirements (will include requirements.txt soon):

 **Python 3:**
-Requires Python 3.7 or later
+Requires Python 3.7 or later for the RandomDataGenerators module

 **Faker:**